Ralph Goodale: Defeated in 1988 election

 Goodale resigned as leader to run for the federal Liberals in the 1988 election for the seat of Regina—Wascana.
 He lost narrowly to former Regina mayor Larry Schneider, who later went on to serve briefly in Kim Campbell's cabinet.
 Beginning earlier that year and prior to his resignation, Goodale's executive assistant was Jason Kenney.
-Kenney would become a Conservative Party of Canada MP in Calgary ridings Calgary Southeast and Calgary Midnapore (1997–2016) and later Premier of Alberta (since 2019).
+Kenney would become a Conservative Party of Canada MP in Calgary ridings Calgary Southeast and Calgary Midnapore (1997–2016) and later Premier of Alberta (2019-2022).

 Goodale then spent five years in the private sector, working for companies such as the Pioneer Life Assurance Company, Pioneer Lifeco Inc., and Sovereign Life Insurance Co.; he has stated in interviews that he felt his political career had ended.

 In government, 1993–2006

 Goodale contested Regina—Wascana again in the 1993 federal election and was elected as part of the Liberal landslide that year.
 As a member of the new Chrétien cabinet, Goodale was named Minister of Agriculture and Agri-Food.
 He has the prenominal "the Honourable" and the postnominal "PC" for life by virtue of being made a member of the Queen's Privy Council for Canada on November 4, 1993.
 He was reelected for this riding, known as Wascana from 1997 to 2015, in the next seven federal elections.

 In 1997, he became the Minister of Natural Resources.
 In May 2002, he was named Minister of Public Works and Government Services, a few weeks after the Auditor General Sheila Fraser issued a report accusing the department of inappropriate contracting practices.
 This began the exposure of the Sponsorship scandal.

 A close ally of Paul Martin, Goodale was appointed to the senior portfolio of Finance Minister when Martin became Prime Minister on December 12, 2003.
 In that capacity he tabled two consecutive balanced budgets and launched the Government's productivity agenda.

 On December 28, 2005, a letter surfaced from Royal Canadian Mounted Police (RCMP) Commissioner Giuliano Zaccardelli confirming the force was launching a criminal investigation into whether details regarding government tax policies relating to income trust funds were leaked from the Finance Minister's office.
 Goodale said he would co-operate completely with any investigation, but would not step aside while the RCMP continued their probe.
 The investigation dealt only with the Department of Finance, and not the minister himself.
 On February 15, 2007 the RCMP announced the conclusion of the income trust investigation and laid a charge of 'Breach of Trust' against Serge Nadeau, an official in the Department of Finance, who pleaded guilty in 2010.
 Goodale was cleared of any wrongdoing, and blamed the NDP's Judy Wasylycia-Leis for sabotaging the Liberals in the 2006 election.